turingschool/data_structures_and_algorithms/huffman_coding/readme.md

 ### Building the tree

-Building a tree isn't too difficult.
-The basics are in this [6 minute youtube video](https://www.youtube.com/watch?v=ZdooBTdW5bM).
+All the code to build the tree from a given message is done for you and tested.
+If you're curious how it works, the basics are in this [6 minute youtube video](https://www.youtube.com/watch?v=ZdooBTdW5bM).

 ### Decoding